-The Head of Institution may delegate the preparation of the Institutional Statement to another senior academic officer, who should firstly be consulted to ensure they are able to prepare the statement.
-Where this is done, the Head of Institution should confirm that the Statement represents the internal view of the Institution of the case for promotion.
-The Institutional Statement must be submitted via the online portal by the requested date and in time for the FC meeting.
+The Head of Institution may delegate the preparation of the statement to another senior academic officer, who should firstly be consulted to ensure they are able to prepare the statement.

+Where this is done, the Head of Institution should

+confirm that the statement represents the internal view of the Institution of the case for promotion.
+The statement must be submitted via the online portal by the requested date and in time for the FC meeting.

 In exceptional circumstances, the Head of Institution may propose a departure from the standard scoring model for promotion to Professor (Grades 11 and 12) or Clinical Professor.
-If appropriate, this should be detailed in the Institutional Statement.
-More information on this can be found in General Comments on Scoring on page 61.
+If appropriate, this should be detailed in the statement.
+More information on this can be found in General Comments on Scoring on page 67.

 Statements should be no more than two sides of A4.
-Statements that do not provide sufficient detail or do not conform to this guidance will be returned by the Chair of the FC with a request that the Statement is amplified and returned by the date on which the agenda and documentation are circulated to members of the FC.
+Statements that do not provide sufficient detail or do not conform to this guidance will be returned by the Chair of the FC with a request that the statement is amplified and returned by the date on which the agenda and documentation are circulated to members of the FC.

-The Institutional Statement forms part of an individual's application documentation and progresses through each of the Committee stages.
-As part of the feedback process, the Statement will be disclosed to the applicant on request.
+The statement forms part of an individual's application documentation and progresses through each of the committee stages.
+As part of the feedback process, the statement will be disclosed to the applicant on request.